danblevins/im-hungry/README.md

 For more information visit: https://imhungry-danblevins.herokuapp.com/

-A Step-by-Step tutorial is coming soon!
-For a Step-by-Step tutorial, read this [Medium article](https://danblevins.medium.com/step-by-step-creating-a-flask-app-and-deploying-it-to-heroku-83350be5f8b).
+For a Step-by-Step Flask tutorial, read this [Medium article](https://danblevins.medium.com/step-by-step-creating-a-flask-app-and-deploying-it-to-heroku-83350be5f8b).

 ## Inspiration